Constellation: Early modern astronomy

 Historically, the origins of the constellations of the northern and southern skies are distinctly different.
 Most northern constellations date to antiquity, with names based mostly on Classical Greek legends.
 Evidence of these constellations has survived in the form of star charts, whose oldest representation appears on the statue known as the Farnese Atlas, based perhaps on the star catalogue of the Greek astronomer Hipparchus.
 Southern constellations are more modern inventions, sometimes as substitutes for ancient constellations (e.g. Argo Navis).
 Some southern constellations had long names that were shortened to more usable forms; e.g. Musca Australis became simply Musca.

 Some of the early constellations were never universally adopted.
 Stars were often grouped into constellations differently by different observers, and the arbitrary constellation boundaries often led to confusion as to which constellation a celestial object belonged.
 Before astronomers delineated precise boundaries (starting in the 19th century), constellations generally appeared as ill-defined regions of the sky.
-Today they now follow officially accepted designated lines of right ascension and declination based on those defined by Benjamin Gould in epoch 1875.0 in his star catalogue Uranometria Argentina.
+Today they now follow officially accepted designated lines of right ascension and declination based on those defined by Benjamin Gould in Equinox B1875.0 in his star catalogue Uranometria Argentina.

 The 1603 star atlas "Uranometria" of Johann Bayer assigned stars to individual constellations and formalized the division by assigning a series of Greek and Latin letters to the stars within each constellation.
 These are known today as Bayer designations.
 Subsequent star atlases led to the development of today's accepted modern constellations.